TIBCOSoftware/snappydata/docs/install/upgrade.md

-# Upgrade Instructions (1.0.0 to 1.0.1)
+# Upgrade Instructions

 This guide provides information for upgrading systems running an earlier version of SnappyData.
 We assume that you have SnappyData already installed, and you are upgrading to the latest version of SnappyData.

 Before you begin the upgrade, ensure that you understand the new features and any specific requirements for that release.

-## Before you begin the upgrade
+## Before You Upgrade

 1. Confirm that your system meets the hardware and software requirements described in [System Requirements](../install/system_requirements.md) section.

-2. Backup the existing environment: </br>
-Create a backup of the locator, lead, and server configuration files that exist in the **conf** folder located in the SnappyData home directory.
+2. Backup the existing environment: </br>Create a backup of the locator, lead, and server configuration files that exist in the **conf** folder located in the SnappyData home directory.

 3. Stop the cluster and verify that all members are stopped: You can shut down the cluster using the `sbin/snappy-stop-all.sh` command. </br>To ensure that all the members have been shut down correctly, use the `sbin/snappy-status-all.sh` command.